chaseleif/hackler/README.md

 >
 > A Discord bot by ChaseLP

-- In addition to commands below, bot responds to "hello" and says jokes when triggered by keywords
+- In addition to commands, bot responds to "hello" and says jokes when triggered by keywords

 ### Current features:
 - !parse [mathexpr]